bemooooooooo/game/README.md

-# to install my game you need

-* all of this files in one folder
-* pip install pygame
+# Download this png to folder with 'main'